 We have a long-term performance incentive plan under which certain members of our management team are granted performance-based restricted stock units pursuant to the Amended Plan or the 2016 Plan.
 During 2022, 2021 and 2020, we granted 229,880, 186,091 and 217,781 restricted stock units under these plans, respectively.
 For the 2022 and 2021 grants, vesting is tied to threshold, target and maximum performance goals for the three year periods ending December 31, 2024 and December 31, 2023, respectively.
 Fifty percent of the restricted stock units will vest if we meet threshold goals, 100% of the restricted stock units will vest if we meet target performance goals and 200% of the restricted stock units will vest if we meet maximum performance goals.
+For the 2020 grant, vesting is tied to threshold, target and maximum performance goals.
 For the 2020 grant, vesting is tied to threshold, target and maximum performance goals for the three year period ending December 31, 2022.
-Fifty percent of the restricted stock units will vest if we meet threshold goals, 100% of the restricted stock units will vest if we meet target performance goals and 200% of the restricted stock units will vest if we meet threshold goals, 100% of the restricted stock units will vest if we meet target performance goals and 150% of the restricted stock units will vest if we meet target performance goals.
+Fifty percent of the restricted stock units will vest if we meet target performance goals and 150% of the restricted stock units will vest if we meet maximum performance goals.
 Compensation expense is recognized over the three year vesting period based on the likelihood of meeting threshold, target and maximum goals.
 Restricted stock units that ultimately vest are payable in an equal number of shares of our common stock.
-Restricted stock on the date of grant.
+Restricted stock units are accounted for as equity awards and the estimated fair value of restricted stock units is based upon the closing price of our common stock on the date of grant.